Contrasting Tempur Sealy International (TPX) & Its Rivals

 |2.50

-Tempur Sealy International currently has a consensus target price of $49.67, indicating a potential upside of 9.47%.
-As a group, “Household furniture” companies have a potential upside of 35.52%.
-Given Tempur Sealy International’s rivals higher probable upside, analysts clearly believe Tempur Sealy International has less favorable growth aspects than its rivals.
+Tempur Sealy International currently has a consensus price target of $49.67, indicating a potential upside of 8.54%.
+As a group, “Household furniture” companies have a potential upside of 36.31%.
+Given Tempur Sealy International’s rivals higher possible upside, analysts clearly believe Tempur Sealy International has less favorable growth aspects than its rivals.

-This table compares Tempur Sealy International and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Tempur Sealy International and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue